brson/comrak/reddit.md

 `script/genspectest.py` will parse a document and generate output suitable for copying into a spec file as a new test case.

+`script/spec_tests.py` is a fork of the CommonMark spec testing script that supports testing rtjson with `--rtjson` flag.

 ## Generating flame graphs

 Generating flame graphs requires a nightly compiler and the "flamegraphs" feature.